vega/vega-webgpu/README.md

 2. Build the renderer in dev mode: `npm run dev`
 3. Go live using something as the Visual Studio Code "Live Server" Extenstion and open the test website.

+Call: http://localhost:5500/test?spec=bar&renderer=webgpu&version=dev in order to use the local file.

+New Versions can be simply released by using the npm run release script.
+`npm run release 1.1.0 "Using Render Bundles for Performance"`

+Readme has to be changed manually yet.

 ## Hosted Versions

 | Version | Hosted Renderer Link                                                                                     | Changes |
 | ------- | -------------------------------------------------------------------------------------------------------- | ------- |
 | 1.0.0   | [vega-webgpu-renderer](https://kanadaat.github.io/vega-webgpu/releases/1_0_0/vega-webgpu-renderer.js) | First WebGPU Implementation |
 | 1.1.0   | [vega-webgpu-renderer](https://kanadaat.github.io/vega-webgpu/releases/1_1_0/vega-webgpu-renderer.js) | Using Render Bundles for Performance |

+Have a look at all versions [here](https://kanadaat.github.io/vega-webgpu/releases).

 ## WebGPU Renderer Specific Options